Uberspace/libestg3b/README.md

 with a lower python version, please open an issue.
 We're happy to change things around.

+## Versioning

+New version numbers are assigned following [semver](http://semver.org/).
+All 0.x.y versions are tested and usable, but do not have a stable public interface.

+A version 1.0 will be released, once we deem the library stable.

 # License

 All code in this repository is licensed under the MIT license.